kumbulanit/t-sql/tech company/untitled/Module 5/Lesson2_Filtering_Data_with_Predicates.md

 ON Employees (LastName, FirstName);

 -- These queries will use indexes efficiently
-SELECT FirstName, LastName, Salary
+SELECT FirstName, LastName, BaseSalary
 FROM Employees
-WHERE IsActive = 1 AND Salary > 70000;  -- Uses IX_Employees_Active_Salary
+WHERE IsActive = 1 AND BaseSalary > 70000;  -- Uses IX_Employees_Active_Salary

 SELECT FirstName, LastName
 FROM Employees